 Using a slightly drier or stale bread is best because it absorbs more of the egg and coconut milk mixture without becoming soggy.
 But when I only have fresh bread around, that works well too!

-- Coconut milk - full-fat coconut milk will give you the creamiest texture, but you can also use low fat.
-If using another plant-based milk, I recommend thicker and creamier milk bases like oat milk or cashew milk.
+Full-fat coconut milk will give you the creamiest texture, but you can also use low fat coconut milk.

-- Fresh berries, maple syrup, a little bit of powdered sugar, and dairy-free whipped cream make amazing toppings for this coconut milk french toast recipe!
+Fresh berries, maple syrup, a dusting of powdered sugar, and dairy-free whipped cream make amazing toppings for this coconut milk french toast recipe.

 Variations